 Is your wildest dream singing for thousands of adoring fans?
 Do you have pipes made of gold?
 If you’re a talented singer and ready for the spotlight, it’s time to start thinking about launching a career as a vocalist.
-Whether you’re an aspiring pop star or one looking to headline a Broadway musical, there are a few basic rules to keep in mind as you lay the foundation for your future fame.
-Follow the first steps below and you could see your name in lights—and hear your voice around the world!
+Whether you’re an aspiring pop star or hoping to headline a Broadway musical, there are a few things to keep in mind as you lay the foundation to become a famous singer.
+Follow the steps below and you could see your name in lights—and hear your voice around the world!

-To become a great singer, practice is the first step.
+To become a famous singer, practice is the first step.
 And the second step.
 And the third, and on and on.
-Whether your singing career is confined to your showerhead or you’re a world-renowned vocalist, you will need to continue to strengthen, maintain, and be familiar with your instrument.
+Whether your singing career is confined to your showerhead or you already have a few performances under your belt, you will need to continue to strengthen, maintain, and be familiar with your instrument.
 After all, how do you get to Carnegie Hall?
-Practice, practice, practice—in your home, at karaoke night, or out on the street for anyone who will listen!
+Practice, practice, practice—at home, at karaoke night, or out on the street for anyone who will listen!

 Speaking of breath support, every successful singer you’ve ever heard has worked with a vocal coach or teacher.
-Such a professional knows the intricacies of how voices and faces and lungs work, and they can also specifically help you and your singing style over time.
+As professionals, they are familiar with proper vocal technique and can help you apply what you’ve learned to your repertoire.
+Plus, they can help you work through any specific issues you’re facing—whether it’s extending your vocal range or shifting seamlessly between different registers.
 Many professional vocalists say their coach knows their voice even better than they do.
 A teacher’s expertise comes in handy when your instrument is fatigued, or when you’re prepping for an upcoming singing gig or audition.
-Find one you trust and who believes in your talent!
+Find one you trust and who believes in your talent.